franklinekoh/property-api/README.md

 ###   Given more time, I would have done the following:

 -   Paginated the list to reduce load time on the list property page.
 In my case, I would have used dataTable Ajax requests or simply listed the properties and paginated them using php
+-   Gotten the total number of records used to sync data from the API property `total`, rather than defining a static property, since more data can be added to the endpoint
 -   Properly worked on edit module.
 I has not been tested (:
 -   Improved the overall UI/UX.
 -   possibly created a table to keep track of failed syncs.